priolo/jon-doc/docs/10-references/1-store-setup.md

 #### Rules
 - the only functions that can replace one STATE with another STATE
   (STATEs are by themselves immutable)
-- They accept a STATE and possibly a paylod and return the new modified STATE
+- They accept a payload and the store, and return a partial state object to be merged